 Are you in a disposable relationship?

 Being disposable means being replaceable, and typically in these types of relationships, you will probably be replaced pretty quickly.
-There are obviously differences in relationships that are friends-with-benefits and Tinder hookups, but have you ever felt disposable in an actual relationship, as if it could end at any given moment, because you don’t feel like the person you’re with is serious about things?
+Obviously, differences in relationships that are friends-with-benefits and Tinder hookups are disposable.
+But have you ever felt disposable in an actual relationship, as if it could end at any given moment, because you don’t feel like the person you’re with is serious about things?

 Feeling disposable in a relationship is nerve-wracking, invoking anxiety, depression, insecurity, and doubt.
 I have felt that way a few times or more in past relationships, and it was usually my gut feeling telling me something was up.
 My gut was always right, whether or not I acted and listened to it!
-I recall a specific situation in which I should have ran far away, but he seemed like such a nice guy and we “clicked” right away.
-In the end, my heart was broken to pieces, and I was left an emotional trainwreck.
+I recall a specific situation in which I should have run far away, but he seemed like such a nice guy and we “clicked” right away.
+In the end, my heart was broken to pieces, and it left me an emotional train wreck.
 There have been other situations in which I should have ended the relationship but kept it going, because that’s what women are conditioned to do.

 Opening up to someone is a huge part of a relationship, so if a partner refuses to share their opposing political and spiritual views with you, then they probably don’t trust you or feel comfortable enough talking about things – even if it’s a simple discussion to know where they stand.
 How will that ever work in a relationship if you don’t know what they value in life?
 It won’t, because eventually, they will find someone that does openly share their views.